danielsaidi/website_danielsaidi/collections/_lyrics/sgt-black/december-session/only-one.md

 ---
 title:  Only One
+band:   sgt.
+Black
+album:  December Session
 ---

+Empty walls
-Empty walls - the colors fade
+The colors fade
+Empty hearts
-Empty hearts - the pounding as well
+The pounding as well
 Tell me why it feels this way

-Take me away,
+Take me away
-back to our early days
+Back to our early days

-when it was worth so much to be the only one
+When it was worth so much to be the only one
-Now, I can't stand to be the only one
+Now I can't stand to be the only one
 Please come, come to me now
 Show me of the meaning of being the one

+Hollow words
-Hollow words - the final proof
+The final proof
+Hollow hurts
-Hollow hurts both me and you
+Both me and you
-Tell me why we live this through and what to do
+Tell me why we live this through

+And what to do

-I should take you away,
+I should take you away
-back to our early days
+Back to our early days

-when it was worth so much to be the only one
+When it was worth so much to be the only one
-Seems you cannot stand to be the only one
+Seems you can't stand to be the only one
 Please come, come to me now
 Show me of the meaning of being the one